 Pro Tip: The museum is extensive and can be emotionally intense.
 So, plan for at least a few hours to explore at a comfortable pace and consider leaving kids under eight at home.
 Family guides and educational resources are available to help contextualize the exhibits for younger visitors.
 This museum requires timed tickets for all visitors. it’s popular, so plan ahead.
 You can also visit the museum as part of an African American history tour.

-Plan Ahead: Some museums require timed entry passes or reservations, especially during peak times.
+Plan Ahead: Some DC museums require timed entry passes or reservations, especially during peak times.
 Check their websites and book ahead to avoid disappointment.

 Avoid parking hassles: The National Mall is crowded, and parking is hard to come by.
 Take public transportation whenever possible.
 I can’t tell you how many times my husband has had to join us 30 minutes later because he was searching for a parking space!